TrellixVulnTeam/swahilipython_SCMU/Doc/library/subprocess.rst

    is very seldom needed.
 When ``shell=False``, *executable* replaces the program to execute specified by *args*.
 However, the original *args* is still passed to the program.
-Most programs treat the program specified by *args* as the command name, which can then be different from the program actually executed.
+Most programs treat the program specified by *args* as the command name, which can then be different kutoka the program actually executed.
 On POSIX, the *args* name becomes the display name for the executable in utilities such as :program:`ps`.
 If ``shell=True``, on POSIX the *executable* argument